krancorp/ronny-bot/README.md

 RonnyBot aims to imitate a realistic and authentic Cranefriend and Ronny behaviour.

 ## Usage
-Copy the `config.example.json` to `config.json` and set your api key.
+Copy the `config.example.json` to `config.json`, then set your api key and bot id.
+Alternatively you can set these as environment variables "BOT_TOKEN" and "BOT_ID".

 ## Development
 If you want to contribute to RonnyBot, please note the following guidelines